cwells/adhd/README.md

       open: Optional[str | list[str]]    # URI(s) to open after command
       skip: Optional[bool]               # skip dependency if value is True
       sleep: Optional[int]               # seconds to sleep after executing command
+      confirm: Optional[str]             # Ask user a y/n question and abort if no

 <identifier>:
   env: Optional[dict[str, Any]]  # define global environment variables
 ```

+> The `confirm` directive allows for the use of colors and emoji as described here: https://rich.readthedocs.io/en/stable/appendix/colors.html

 # Custom YAML tags